Chapter 1 : Train talk

 Lily frantically twisted her watch to read the small, many-numbered face.
 Damn!
 It was already ten-forty.
 In five minutes she had to be introducing herself to the Head Boy and begin sorting the prefects out for hall monitoring.
 She slammed the boot shut with great force and grabbed the nearest trolley, safely securing her trunk.
 Giving one last fleeting, affectionate look to her parents, she smiled and waved enthusiastically to send them happily on their way home.

 Making her way towards the Head’s compartment and rolling her trunk along behind her, she was suddenly thrown off balance as she ran into something solid blocking her way.
 Tripping backwards slightly, she let out a soft squeal, trying frantically to find something to break her fall.
 Then, just as abruptly, she was caught.
 She looked up and was immediately dismayed: in front of her was one of her sworn archenemies, Sirius Black.
 His long dark hair fell elegantly around his face and his grey eyes danced with amusement at their current situation.
 His handsome smile and the unerring ability he possessed to cause girls to swoon at the mere sight of him were only a few of the qualities that Lily detested about him.
-Of course she didn’t want to mention the perfectly sculptured and tanned body, which was nearly enough to send her over the edge.
+Of course she didn’t want to mention the perfectly tanned body, which was nearly enough to send her over the edge.
 However, it was the smile that did it.
-The smile that so many loved, now slowly but surely turning into a cunning smirk.
+The smile that so many loved was now slowly but surely turning into a cunning smirk.
 The smile that most girls would die to have directed towards them, Lily wished to never witness again!
 Black crossed his arms casually, making Lily immediately recoil in frustration.

 "Evans, you might want to watch where you’re going.
 Next time, you might not be lucky enough to bump into me," he stated with a proud, egotistical smirk.